connormckelvey/website/src/_posts/2015-04-06-back-to-blogging.md

 _But this is where it ends._

-I have never had a blog on my [connormckelvey.com](http://www.connormckelvey.com) for fear that I wouldn't maintain it.
+I have never had a blog on [connormckelvey.com](https://www.connormckelvey.com) for fear that I wouldn't maintain it.
 So I am doing away with my portfolio site and completely replacing it with a blog.
 What better way to solve the commitment problem than to walk right up and punching it right in the pixels.

 So stay tuned as I use my words instead of screenshots of shitty websites to try to show you that I know what I am talking about.